Origins of the Cold War: Wartime conferences

 Several postwar disagreements between western and Soviet leaders were related to their differing interpretations of wartime and immediate post-war conferences.

-The Tehran Conference in late 1943 was the first Allied conference in which Stalin was present.
+In late 1943, the Tehran Conference was the first Allied conference in which Stalin was present.
 At the conference the Soviets expressed frustration that the Western Allies had not yet opened a second front against Germany in Western Europe.
 In Tehran, the Allies also considered the political status of Iran.
 At the time, the British had occupied southern Iran, while the Soviets had occupied an area of northern Iran bordering the Soviet republic of Azerbaijan.
 Nevertheless, at the end of the war, tensions emerged over the timing of the pull out of both sides from the oil-rich region.

 The differences between Roosevelt and Churchill led to several separate deals with the Soviets.
+Personal politics was reflected in the deals made with Soviets.
+Stalin's relationship with Roosevelt differed from that with Churchill, having greater respect between the Soviet and his American counterpart in the Grand Alliance.
 In October 1944, Churchill traveled to Moscow and proposed the "percentages agreement" to divide the Balkans into respective spheres of influence, including giving Stalin predominance over Romania and Bulgaria and Churchill carte blanche over Greece.
+Meanwhile, Roosevelt was less concerned with Balkan affairs.
+His aims were more concerned with working to secure a post-war alliance that included Stalin.
 At the Yalta Conference of February 1945, Roosevelt signed a separate deal with Stalin in regard of Asia and refused to support Churchill on the issues of Poland and Reparations.
 Roosevelt ultimately approved the percentage agreement, but there was still apparently no firm consensus on the framework for a post-war settlement in Europe.